-$c{w, c_o}$ are positively correlated with V - If business conditions are bad, market demand is low, business opportunity seems to be not favourable and the possible competitor's entry can only capture a small part of the overall business opportunity.
-Someone may assume that the bad business conditions compared to the favourable ones experience no network externalities effects.
-The opposite may be assumed in case of favourable business conditions.
+c_w is positively correlated with V - If business conditions are bad, market demand is low, business opportunity seems to be not favorable and the possible competitor's entry can only capture a small part of the overall business opportunity.
+Someone may assume that the bad business conditions compared to the favorable ones experience no network externalities effects.
+The opposite may be assumed in case of favorable business conditions.
 Also, the bad business conditions indicate no achievement of the critical mass for the customers demand indicating so a relatively small subtraction of the overall investment opportunity available to the IO.

-$c{w,} c_o$ are negatively correlated with V - Such cases may occur when while the market value appears appealing, the competitors cannot extract significant option value (e.g. not adequate ICT infrastructure to support high customers demand, cost disadvantage of other competitors compared to incumbents case, other idiosyncratic issues).
-Particularly, when competitors do not have the adequate ICT infrastructure to fully utilize their own investment's opportunity benefits, an increase of the overall market value V might finally decrease the part of the market share that a specific competitor can subtract from incumbent.
-Finally, there might be cases where competitive erosion $c_w$ , $c_o$ are uncorrelated with V.
+c_w is negatively correlated with V - Such cases may occur when while the market value appears appealing, the competitors cannot extract significant option value (e.g. not adequate ICT infrastructure to support high customers demand, cost disadvantage of other competitors compared to incumbents case, other idiosyncratic issues).
+Particular, when competitors do not have the adequate ICT infrastructure value to fully utilize their own investment's opportunity benefits, an increase of the overall market value V might finally decrease the part of the market share that a specific competitor can subtract from incumbent.
+Finally, there might be cases where competitive erosion c_w is uncorrelated with V.